Lily Bollinger was asked “When do you drink champagne?”, and she replied:

 Franck Dangereaux – The Foodbarn

-when drinking it on food though, I find it quite versatile, going from almond and olive oil gazpacho with fresh oysters, raw scallops with ginger and coriander salsa, to lamb’s brain fritters with chardonnay and caper butter and steamed crayfish with grapefruit segments and butter…… the possibilities are endless depending on varietals and style…. it is just awesome…
+When drinking it on food though, I find it quite versatile, going from almond and olive oil gazpacho with fresh oysters, raw scallops with ginger and coriander salsa, to lamb’s brain fritters with chardonnay and caper butter and steamed crayfish with grapefruit segments and butter…… the possibilities are endless depending on varietals and style…. it is just awesome…

 Summer is almost here and its the perfect time to be cracking open more bottles of bubbles.

-If you are looking for for a really good bubbly, here are the winners of the Amorim Méthode Cap Classique Challenge which is the leading competition honouring producers of South Africa’s premier sparkling wine category.
+If you are looking for a really good bubbly, here are the winners of the Amorim Méthode Cap Classique Challenge which is the leading competition honouring producers of South Africa’s premier sparkling wine category.